 This is another plan that requires you to subscribe and pay a monthly/annual fee.
 You can have access to almost 400 courses plus bonuses.
 You also gain access to many toolkits that you might find helpful.

-KO is not only concerned about your learning experience, they also want you to be part of a very supportive community of like-minded individuals.
-Here, you get to see what other members are doing and learn from their experiences.
+KO is not only concerned about your virtual experience, they also want you to be part of a very supportive community of like-minded individuals.
+Here, you get to see what other members are doing and learn from them.